 Enhance your communication skills with a legal understanding by completing the Bachelor of Communication Studies and Bachelor of Laws.
 You can study the two degrees concurrently in just over five years compared to the seven years it would take if you studied them separately.
-To study a double degree, you enrol in the two programmes separately and have to complete all required papers for each degree.
+To study a double degree, you enrol in the two programmes separately and have to complete all required courses for each degree.

-- 1. This major is now called Screen Production. - 2.
-Entry into your desired major is subject to your first-year results; it isn't guaranteed. - From communication studies or elsewhere at AUT.
+1. Entry into your desired major is subject to your first-year results; it isn't guaranteed.

+2. From communication studies or elsewhere at AUT.